- The ST segment is the flat, isoelectric section of the ECG between the end of the S wave (the J point) and the beginning of the T wave.

 - Horizontal or downsloping ST depression ≥ 0.5 mm at the J-point in ≥ 2 contiguous leads indicates myocardial ischaemia (according to the 2007 Task Force Criteria).

-- Reciprocal change has a morphology that resembles “upside down” ST elevation.
+- Reciprocal change has a morphology that resembles “upside down” ST elevation and is seen in leads electrically opposite to the site of infarction.

-- ST depression in posterior MI occurs in V1-3 and is associated with dominant R waves and upright T waves.
+- Posterior MI manifests as horizontal ST depression in V1-3 and is associated with upright T waves and tall R waves.

 ST segment morphology in myocardial ischaemia